-In high current linacs, a bunching and pre-acceleration sections up to 4-10 MeV prepares the injection in the TW structure (that occurs already on the crest) CAS Transverse dynamics - Space charge
+In high current linacs, a bunching and pre-acceleration sections up to 4-10 MeV prepares the injection in the TW structure (that occurs already on the crest)

 - \rightarrow Large numbers of particles per bunch (~1010). - \rightarrow Coulomb repulsion between particles (space charge) plays an important role. - \rightarrow But space charge forces ~ $1/\gamma^2$ disappear at relativistic velocity